astronomer/docs/learn/airflow-isolated-environments.md

 ### Limitations

-When creating isolated environments in Airflow, you may not be able to use common Airflow features or connect to your Airflow environment in the same way you would in a regular Airflow task.
+When creating isolated environments in Airflow, you might not be able to use common Airflow features or connect to your Airflow environment in the same way you would in a regular Airflow task.

 Common limitations include:

-- You [cannot pass all Airflow context variables](https://airflow.apache.org/docs/apache-airflow/latest/howto/operator/python.html#id1) to a virtual decorator, since Airflow does not support serializing `var`, `ti` and `task_instance` objects.
-See, [Use Airflow context variables in isolated environments](#use-airflow-context-variables-in-isolated-environments)
+- You [cannot pass all Airflow context variables](https://airflow.apache.org/docs/apache-airflow/latest/howto/operator/python.html#id1) to a virtual decorator, since Airflow does not support serializing `var`, `ti`, and `task_instance` objects.
+See, [Use Airflow context variables in isolated environments](#use-airflow-context-variables-in-isolated-environments).
 - You do not have access to your [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/index.html) from within the isolated environment.
-To access your secrets consider passing them in through [Jinja templating](templating.md).
+To access your secrets, consider passing them in through [Jinja templating](templating.md).
 See, [Use Airflow variables in isolated environments](#use-airflow-variables-in-isolated-environments).
-- Installing Airflow itself or Airflow provider packages in the environment provided to the `@task.external_python` decorator or the ExternalPythonOperator can lead to unexpected behavior.
-If you need to use Airflow or Airflow providers module inside your virtual environment, Astronomer recommends using the `@task.virtualenv` decorator or the PythonVirtualenvOperator instead.
+- Installing Airflow itself, or Airflow provider packages in the environment provided to the `@task.external_python` decorator or the ExternalPythonOperator, can lead to unexpected behavior.
+If you need to use Airflow or the Airflow providers module inside your virtual environment, Astronomer recommends using the `@task.virtualenv` decorator or the PythonVirtualenvOperator instead.
 See, [Use Airflow packages in isolated environments](#use-airflow-packages-in-isolated-environments).

 ## Choosing an isolated environment option